1. Home

 • Unified multichannel inbox: Customers don’t limit themselves to one app.
 The best AI agents handle conversations from WhatsApp, Messenger, TikTok, email and even voice calls in a single inbox, with context from past interactions intact.

 • Smart escalation: No AI agent can solve every problem.
-What matters is a smooth handoff, where the agent passes the full conversation and history to a human so the customer doesn’t have to start over.
+What matters is a smooth handoff, where the agent passes the full conversation and history to a human so the customer doesn’t have to start over, including summaries of voice calls when conversations move beyond chat.

 • Audio, image and file understanding: Advanced agents can even interpret audio, screenshots, PDFs, invoices and other various attachments to speed up troubleshooting and cut down on back-and-forth.